Helping others make smart choices saves lives.

 - Creative writing

 The Create Real Impact contest was initiated in 2009 as a proactive solution to the deadly epidemic of inattentive teen driving.
-An increase in highway fatalities in both 2015 and 2016 illustrates the need for the contest.
-The National Highway Traffic Safety Administration finds that the largest proportion of drivers involved in deadly distracted driving crashes continues to be teens.
+Unfortunately, there has been a dramatic increase in U.S. traffic fatalities the past three years after a decade-long downturn.
+Sadly, the National Highway Traffic Safety Administration finds that the largest proportion of drivers involved in deadly distracted driving crashes continues to be teenagers.

 “We believe that peer-to-peer led projects help motivate and encourage students to spread their solutions to reckless and distracted driving, the number one killer of teens in America,” said Kelly Browning, Ph.D., Executive Director, Impact Teen Drivers.
 “Helping others make smart choices saves lives.”